Haga clic aquí para español (Traductor de Google)

 Because most elementary students play on smaller-sized instruments, we recommend that you rent rather than purchase an instrument until the child has grown into a full-sized instrument.

 We recommend purchasing only from a reputable music store or dealer.
-Expect to budget at least $300 for a violin or viola and $500 for a cello.
-Quality used instruments can be found, but they should be checked out by a knowledgeable repair person before you purchase.
+Expect to budget at least $300 for a violin or viola and $600 for a cello.
+Quality used instruments can be found, but they should be checked out by a knowledgeable repair person or a teacher before you purchase.
 We are happy to recommend local and online resources if you contact us!

 Local Music Stores